Sarasota Chalk Festival: — 2013 — Legacy of valor

 In September the festival organization made an announcement that a curated exhibition of studio artworks by major artists participating in the chalk festival and Going Vertical, Reimagining the Sarasota Chalk Festival Artists, was planned.
 Although recognized as street artists, their studio works also hang in museums around the world.
-Some of these studio works were featured and available for sale during the chalk festival as the premier exhibit on tenth street of the Ice House.Greater Sarasota Chamber of Commerce, Reimagining Sarasota Chalk Artist Art Exhibition and Sale, Sarasota News and Events, November, 2013 The VIP premier opening event was November 12, 2013 and the closing event of the festival November 17, 2013.
+Some of these studio works were featured and available for sale during the chalk festival as the premier exhibit on tenth street of the Ice House.
+The VIP premier opening event was November 12, 2013 and the closing event of the festival November 17, 2013.
 Shortly after the close of the exhibit, many of these paintings became featured at the Sarasota Chalk Festival gift shop and gallery, opened at 529 South Pineapple Avenue.
 The shop is connected to the festival office at 530 South Orange Avenue via a passage through the historic building and it will remain open throughout the year.

 During the first week of November the Sarasota Observer published a complete guide to the 2013 festival and distributed it within its weekly paper edition.
 This was the second year the free publication issued a guide to the festival.
 It featured a map of the festival events and their locations as well as articles on many aspects of the festival.
 Distribution at the festival and to many outlets in the city made the guide available to visitors.